wcchu/Writer/README.md

 Collection of experiments and practices in artificial neural network.

-Run `venv.sh` to create the python environment in `~/env-nnexpt` then activate the environment.
+Run `venv.sh` to create the python environment in `env/` and activate the environment before running the python codes.